Scandrett Regional Park: Early European history

-Moanauriuri / Kawau Bay is named for its 'deep blue waters' where whales like the tohora / southern right whale used to migrate.
+Moanauriuri (also known as Kawau Bay) is named for its 'deep blue waters' where whales like the southern right whale used to migrate.

 In December 1770 Captain James Cook sailed through the northern Hauraki Gulf, roughly charting the coastline.
 Other European sailing vessels, mainly whalers, arrived from the early 1800s.
 Missionaries including Reverend Samuel Marsden camped on Kawau Island opposite Mātairoa / Mullet Point in 1820, noting no Māori were visible in the area due to ongoing conflict.
 In 1821 Captain J. Downie of the Royal Navy Supply Ship HMS Coromandel noted the 'reported passage and deep water' in the vicinity of Mullet Point, as well as 'cowrie' (kauri) reported to grow on the slopes here.

 By the 1820s the Māori occupants of Mātairoa / Mullet Point would have received European pigs, potatoes, steel tools & utensils, and devastating epidemic diseases and weapons.

 Mahurangi hapū fought a Ngāpuhi force in 1822, and a large combined Ngāpuhi force in 1825.
 Local survivors fled to the Waikato, the Bay of Islands, and north of Whangārei, until the mid-1830s when peace had been settled between tribes, and the influence of Christianity had begun.
 They returned to discover non-resident Hauraki tribes had begun selling forests and their ancestral land to European traders.